 Don't beat around the bush and don't ask for too much.
 The key phrase is "I need help."
 It's not something else.

 In my experience, a prepared individual will often help another prepared individual in need.
-Whereas a lot of prepared people have no use for someone who is still hung over from their hurricane party and just beginning to organized.
+Whereas a lot of prepared people have no use for someone who is still hung over from their hurricane party and just beginning to get organized.

 You can also just lay a sleeping bag on a picnic table at the nearest rest stop, and lock your car up.

-In a pinch, you can pull into many state and national parks after dark.
-When the rangers are off.
+In a pinch, you can pull into many state and national parks after dark when the rangers are off.
 Even those which don't allow overnight parking.
 Just make sure you're gone in the morning before the rangers show up for work.